DrMarkusVoss/pumla/test/examples/C4example/pumlaC4Example.md

 (`PUMLAPARENT: techtribes`).

 The users are all modelled in the same `users` folder, each in their own file.
-Same for the external systems (twitter, blogs, github), the are modelled in their own folder `ext_systems`, each in their own file.
+Same for the external systems (twitter, blogs, github), they are modelled in their own folder `ext_systems`, each in their own file.

 The relations are split up.
-The overall relations, connecting the outside of the system with the system itself are modelled here in this file:
+The overall relations connecting the outside of the system with the system itself are modelled here in this file:

 [./relations_overall_system.puml](relations_overall_system.puml)